josh-jacobson/lambda-lecture-notes/3-1-advanced-react/3-composing-and-sharing-non-visual-behavior.md

 * define "stateful logic"
 * apply non-visual behavior (stateful logic) with custom hooks
 * compose hooks in a custom hook to extend multiple pieces of stateful logic
+* understand "separation of concerns" and apply smart refactoring strategies to make your code reusable

 ## Custom Hooks 🤠
 We all love the convenient interface of React Hooks like `useState` and `useEffect`.
 We'll also be working with `useReducer` quite a bit later on in this unit.
 But did you realize you can also create your own hooks?